Zero Emissions Bus Project • Santa Clara, CA

 Completion Date: 2022

-SBCTA’s Redlands Passenger Rail Project (RPRP) will develop and implement a modern, safe and reliable passenger rail transit system to connect the San Bernardino Transit Center (SBTC) and the University of Redlands.
+SBCTA’s Redlands Passenger Rail Project (RPRP) developed and implemented a modern, safe, and reliable passenger rail transit system to connect the San Bernardino Transit Center (SBTC) and the University of Redlands.

-The system takes advantage of an existing but underutilized railroad line originally constructed in 1888 by the Santa Fe Railway to serve the region’s then rapidly growing population and citrus economy.
-In 1993 SBCTA acquired the railroad line from the Santa Fe Railway and began preliminary studies on how to turn the potential in this line into improved mobility and reduced traffic congestion for the people of San Bernardino County.
+The Project’s system was designed to take advantage of an existing but underutilized railroad line originally constructed in 1888 by the Santa Fe Railway to serve the region’s then rapidly growing population and citrus economy.
+In 1993 SBCTA acquired the railroad line from the Santa Fe Railway and began preliminary studies on how to turn the potential in this line into improved mobility and reduced traffic congestion.

-The current service model proposed is a frequent-headway diesel multiple unit (HCV) commuter service operating between San Bernardino and Redlands, augmented by a limited number of Metrolink conventional express trains providing access to its region-wide network.
+The Project’s service model is a frequent-headway diesel multiple unit (HCV) commuter service operating between San Bernardino and Redlands, augmented by a limited number of Metrolink conventional express trains providing access to its region-wide network.
 This model also preserves limited freight service for the remaining customers on the line.

-As part of the Construction Management team, Soteria is providing safety and security planning, analysis and certification services.
-We are leading the safety and security program for the design and construction phases of the project.
-All services will be performed in accordance with SCRRA, CPUC, FRA and FTA guidelines, regulations, policies, procedures, manuals, and standards
+As part of the Construction Management team, Soteria provided safety and security planning, analysis, and certification services.
+We led the safety and security program for the design and construction phases of the project.
+All services were performed in accordance with SCRRA, CPUC, FRA and FTA guidelines, regulations, policies, procedures, manuals, and standards.

 • Safety and Security Certification Program Plan – Support and facilitate the preparation of the SSCPP and update the document as required during project duration.